Roadblock: End of the Line: Storylines

-The card included seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television shows, Monday Night Raw and 205 Live, the latter of which is cruiserweight-exclusive.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television shows, Monday Night Raw and the cruiserweight-exclusive 205 Live.

-After being part of Team Raw's losing effort against Team SmackDown at Survivor Series, Chris Jericho and Kevin Owens got into a heated argument during Jericho's Highlight Reel on Raw.
+After being part of Team Raw's losing effort against Team SmackDown at Survivor Series, Chris Jericho and Kevin Owens got into a heated argument during Jericho's "Highlight Reel" on Raw.
 Jericho blamed Owens for using "The List of Jericho" as a weapon, whereas Owens explained that he tried to save Jericho from being eliminated.
 The two finally agreed that Roman Reigns and Seth Rollins were at fault for the loss.
 The same night, as a reward for having joined Team Raw, Rollins received another opportunity at Owens's WWE Universal Championship in a no disqualification match.
 Both Jericho, who had repeatedly interfered in Owens's title defenses and cost Rollins the Universal title, and Reigns were banned from ringside.
 Jericho, disguised as a masked fan, interfered nonetheless, allowing Owens to capitalize and retain the championship.

 The following week, the friendship between Kevin Owens and Chris Jericho was disrupted, when Owens stated he did not need Jericho's help against the challenge of Roman Reigns.
 A disgruntled Jericho left the arena, but on the way out, he was attacked by Seth Rollins and suffered a Pedigree on top of a car, while Reigns defeated Owens to earn a title match for the Universal Championship at Roadblock.
 On the December 5 episode, Rollins stated that he would go through Jericho and Owens to get to Triple H, who had originally enabled Owens to win the Universal Championship against Rollins in a fatal four-way elimination match back in August.
 Owens then revealed that he had lobbied management to get Jericho two matches: Jericho would be facing Rollins at Roadblock and he would challenge Reigns for the United States Championship on Raw.
 Though Jericho told Owens to stay out of the match, Owens came to ringside to aid Jericho, but caused a distraction, which allowed Reigns to retain the title.
-The following week, Owens made amends with Jericho and got them a match against The New Day for the Raw Tag Team Championship.
+The following week, Owens made amends with Jericho and got them a match against The New Day (Xavier Woods and Big E, with Kofi Kingston) for the Raw Tag Team Championship.
 Later, General Manager Mick Foley added Rollins and Reigns to that match, making it a triple threat tag team match.
 During the match, the friendship again broke down between Owens and Jericho.
 At the close of the match, Rollins delivered a Pedigree to Jericho and The New Day capitalized on this to retain the championship.
 Afterwards, an argument ensued between Owens and Jericho.
 Jericho left and Reigns speared Owens.